hotwax/oms-documentation/netsuite/Flows/transfer-order/warehousetostore.md

 - **Multiple item fulfillment records for a single product:** This happens when a transfer order is created for a single product, but its quantity is shipped in multiple shipments and, consequently, multiple item fulfillment records.

-Whenever an item fulfillment record is marked as "Shipped" in NetSuite, it means that the corresponding items have been dispatched from the warehouse and are in transit to the store.
-HotWax Commerce synchronizes any new item fulfillment record that is marked “Shipped” in NetSuite so that in-store inventory can be received against them.
+Whenever an item fulfillment record is marked as `Shipped` in NetSuite, it means that the corresponding items have been dispatched from the warehouse and are in transit to the store.
+HotWax Commerce synchronizes any new item fulfillment record that is marked `Shipped` in NetSuite so that in-store inventory can be received against them.

 ## Workflow

 ### Fulfilling Transfer Order Items

-1. **Export Transfer Order Item Fulfillment Records from NetSuite:** A Map Reduce script runs a specific Saved Search to identify transfer order item fulfillment records in "Shipped" status, that have the source location as the warehouse and destination location set as the store.
+1. **Export Transfer Order Item Fulfillment Records from NetSuite:** A Map Reduce script runs a specific Saved Search to identify transfer order item fulfillment records in `Shipped` status, that have the source location as the warehouse and destination location set as the store.
 It compiles the relevant data into a CSV file, which is then securely placed in an SFTP location.
 The script runs periodically, typically every 15 minutes, to ensure it fetches only the latest shipped transfer order item fulfillment records from NetSuite, optimizing efficiency.

-**SuiteScripts**
+**SuiteScript**

 Export Item Fulfillment Records to SFTP